WikiWikiWasp/Web-Dev-Resources/README.md

 # Web-Dev-Resources
 A simple list of resources that might be useful to us (TXST CS students) since the Internet Software Development course is pretty much dead in the water.
-Help me build out the list for future students and as a reference after graduation!
+Help me build out the list for future students and as a reference after graduation! *(Initial emphasis was on python/django as that is the current course content, but feel free to add any web related language/framework resource!)*

 ---